Ahad-M72/Univariate_Normality_Tests/README.md

 # Skewness and Kurtosis Calculator

 `Skewness and Kurtosis.py` calculates the absolute skewness and kurtosis for all numeric columns in a given CSV file.
-The calculation of skewness and kurtosis, is created based on the formulas and information in a study conductd by Cain in 2017 [2].
+The script is created based on the formulas and information in a study conductd by Cain in 2017 [2].

 ## Usage